Indicator Report - Cancer Deaths

 Cancer generally develops over several years and has many causes.
 Several factors both inside and outside the body contribute to the development of cancer.
 Some of these factors include genetics, tobacco, diet, weight, physical inactivity, and excessive sunlight exposure.
 Other factors include exposure to ionizing radiation and environmental chemicals that may be present in the workplace, food, air, or water such as asbestos, benzene, and arsenic.

 Data NotesICD-9 codes 140-208, ICD-10 codes C00-C97.
-Age-adjusted to U.S. 2000 population.
+Age-adjusted to the U.S. 2000 standard population.
 The International Classification of Diseases has been revised approximately every ten years since 1900.
 The latest revision, ICD-10, was implemented in 1999 replacing ICD-9, the standard since 1979.
 ICD-10 differs from ICD-9 in several respects.
 ICD-10 is far more detailed with about 8,000 categories compared with 5,000 in ICD-9.
 Some of the coding rules and rules for selecting the underlying cause of death have also been changed.
 These changes create discontinuities in cause-of-death statistics and are critical to the interpretation of mortality trends.
 Comparability ratios have been created for many cause-of-death classifications in order to reduce the impact of these changes but caution should be used when interpreting trends across the Ninth and Tenth ICD revisions.
-U.S. data available through 2007.
+U.S. data available through 2010.

 DefinitionThe rate of death from all cancers per 100,000 persons.